webmastersmith/WGU_Cloud_Computing/D319_AWS_Solution_Architect_Associate/AWS_Solutions_Architect_Associate.md

   - AWS **reserves five (first four, then last ip) ip addresses** in each subnet.
   - ![subnet CIDR](img/subnet_cidr.PNG)
   - **Private Subnet**
-    - on out/inbound VPC access.
+    - no internet access(unless you have a NAT Gateway). internal VPC access.
     - for outbound only internet access: NAT gateway and Elastic IP is required.
     - route table entry `0.0.0.0/0` with `nat-gq-id` is the gateway to internet.
   - **Public Subnet**